-Currently the 3 best solar manufacturers in the world are Trina Solar, JA Solar and Hanwha Q Cells (respectively) determined by market share among panel manufacturing companies.
-The biggest solar companies are SolarCity, Vivint Solar and Sungevity (in order of market share).
+Currently the top 3 solar manufacturers in the world are JinkoSolar, JA Solar, and Trina Solar (respectively) determined by market share among panel manufacturing companies.
+The biggest solar installation companies in the U.S. are Sunrun and Tesla.

 The important thing for you to keep in mind as a solar shopper is the ability to differentiate between them to find the panel that best suits your needs and budget.
 To this end, EnergySage has developed a solar panel quality ranking system of our own so that our customers can confidently choose a panel and manufacturer.

 If you’re interested in learning more about how panels are ranked, visit our Solar Decision Guide.
 When it comes to metrics like solar panel efficiency, the simple cost per watt of a single solar panel is not a unit of measure that can stand on its own.
 It’s important to understand the conversion potential of your panels as a way to decide which brand to go with.
 SunPower, for example, is heralded for its impressive conversion efficiency which has regularly fluctuated over the past 10 years for holding the world record.
 That being said, SunPower panels are much more expensive than a cheaper brand such as Canadian Solar and thus the size of your system and panel output will help you decide what will generate the most solar savings and most immediate payback period.